iwasahighwayman/my-white-whale/README.md

 # Iteration #2A: Hacking the solar panel

 Stand-alone solar cells were pretty expensive, though had impressive charge capacity thus long light.
-But even if I make that investment, i really have no aesthetic and durable installation mechanism.
+But even if I make that investment, I really have no aesthetic and durable installation mechanism.
 Thinking back on the front yard saga, an answer was immediately: "_Might it be possible to find some way to use the front yard solar cells to power the back yard LED lights?_"

-After all, I have two front yard lighting sets' solar cells which have two broken spikes ... maybe i can use those ... somehow?
+After all, I have two front yard lighting sets' solar cells which have two broken spikes ... maybe I can use those ... somehow?

 Engineers who I know only love one thing more than creating something ... and that's taking something someone else created, cracking it open, and figuring out how it works.
 Gold medal to the engineer who can also put it all back together and it still works, albeit with the obligatory "_one apparently extra and unnecessary screw still sitting on the workbench_" outcome, which for many of us is unavoidable.